kgile/posit-proj-1/task-2-15-min-test-plan.md

 Note: normally I would put information on what to verify.

-### Functional verification of navigation pane, Archive and Trash
+### Functional verification of Your Workspace navigation pane, Archive and Trash

 1. Navigate to "Archive"
 2. Verify the archive page opens and has at least one entry.
 Note: this must be executed after the "Archive a project" test above